-2016 was a fantastic year for the horror-thriller fans, with a steady stream of impressive mainstream titles (10 Cloverfield Lane, Green Room, The Conjuring 2, The Purge: Election Year, The Witch, The Shallows), international stunners (Train to Busan, The Wailing, Under the Shadow), film festival darlings (I Am Not a Serial Killer) and straight-to-Netflix gems (Hush).
+2016 was a fantastic year for horror-thriller fans, with a steady stream of impressive mainstream titles (10 Cloverfield Lane, Green Room, The Conjuring 2, The Purge: Election Year, The Witch, The Shallows), international stunners (Train to Busan, The Wailing, Under the Shadow), film festival darlings (I Am Not a Serial Killer) and straight-to-Netflix gems (Hush).
 With such a generous supply of worthwhile offerings, it is very easy for certain titles to have unjustly flown under the radar and go unseen by many until 2017.

-Enter The Autopsy of Jane Doe, a 2016 Toronto International Film Festival selection starring Bryan Cox and Emile Hirsch as a father-son coroner duo whose late night autopsy of a Jane Doe (Olwen Kelly) grows more fraught with danger when their search to determine cause of death yields increasingly confusing and quite possibly supernatural results.
-Because of the sound design in the opening scene at the crime scene where Jane’s body is found, we’re instantly tipped off that we’re working in horror-thriller territory.
-As such, while Cox and Hirsch capably go about their own episode of Six Feet Under, the latter struggling to work up the courage to inform the latter that he doesn’t actually want to take over the family business, director André Øvredal’s (Trollhunters) camera routinely cuts to close-ups of the open-eyed, blank expression on the dead woman’s face to heighten the tension.
+Enter The Autopsy of Jane Doe, a 2016 Toronto International Film Festival selection starring Bryan Cox and Emile Hirsch as a father-son coroner duo whose late-night autopsy of a Jane Doe (Olwen Kelly) grows more fraught with danger when their search to determine the cause of death yields increasingly confusing and quite possibly supernatural results.
+Because of the sound design in the opening scene at the crime scene where Jane’s body is found, we’re instantly tipped off we’re working in the horror-thriller territory.
+As such, while Cox and Hirsch capably go about their own episode of Six Feet Under, the latter struggling to work up the courage to inform the former that he doesn’t actually want to take over the family business, director André Øvredal’s (Trollhunters) camera routinely cuts to close-ups of the open-eyed, blank expression on the dead woman’s face to heighten the tension.

 THE BOTTOM LINE